There are now 2 possible online modes for units:

 - Honours core unit in Biochemistry and Molecular Biology; Chemistry; Genetics [Bachelor of Science (Honours)]

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) presentations—poster or oral; and (3) essays.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) presentations—poster or oral; and (3) essays.
 Further information is available in the unit outline.

 - Unit Coordinator(s)